What is a 401(k)?

-Today, businesses can receive up to $5,000 per year in tax credits for the first three years after starting a 401(k) + $500 per year for choosing automatic enrollment, plus a tax credit for employer contributions of up to $1,000/employee.
+Today, businesses can receive up to $5,000 per year in tax credits for the first three years after starting a 401(k), $500 per year for choosing automatic enrollment, plus a tax credit for employer contributions of up to $1,000/employee.

 Help yourself and your employees build a brighter future

 83% of workers who participate in a defined contribution plan are confident about their retirement.

 Design a 401(k) plan that is right for you and your business